 The Manifesto is also correct in locating the concentration of wealth at the top of the socioeconomic hierarchy as the cause of periodic crises which routinely paralyze our economy.

 What’s causing the debt crisis?
-BMO capital markets senior economist Sal Guatieri told the Financial Post “Households take on more debt simply to compensate for the lack of income growth.”
-Statistics Canada says the years since 1977 have seen average, inflation-adjusted earnings rise about 3 per cent.
+BMO Capital Markets Senior Economist Sal Guatieri told the Financial Post “Households take on more debt simply to compensate for the lack of income growth.”
+Statistics Canada says the years since 1977 have seen average, inflation-adjusted earnings rise about three percent.

 The trend was noted by a leaked Employment and Social Development report which says average incomes remain “too weak to support [the] consumer spending that has historically driven economic growth,” forcing average Canadians to become “increasingly indebted [to support] a relatively modest standard of living.”